-Vamos al Camino.
+Vamos al Camino

-Camino de Santiago 2025
+Camino de Santiago 2026

 The Experience

-What’s Included - $3000 per person
+What’s Included - $4500 per person

 • The Camino Coaching Experience

-• 8 days of guided Camino trekking with Wild Galicia Adventures
+• 11 days of guided Camino trekking with Wild Galicia Adventures

-• 10 nights lodging & family style peregrino dinners
+• 6 family style peregrino dinners

 The Details